krizkontrolz/Home-Assistant-nextion_handler/UI_Design/Minimalist/README.md

 ## Creating Customised/Variant Cards
-Although the included SVG file has many cards and components that you can use in your projects, you will likely want to create some of your own custom cards as the base components that you duplicate for your own projects.
-In these cases it will often be easiest to start from basic similar card (like and 80x120 entity card or a slider card) and customise it to your needs.
+Although the included SVG file has many cards and components that you can use in your projects, you will likely want to create some of your own custom cards as the templates that you repeatedly duplicate and modify for your own projects.
+In these cases it will often be easiest to start from a similar basic card (like and 80x120 entity card or a slider card) and customise it to your needs.

 <details>